AcademySoftwareFoundation/rez/docs/source/pip.rst

 At some point, we supported the :option:`--pip-version <rez-pip --pip-version>` argument, but considering what was just said above, we decided to deprecate it (but not yet removed) just for backward compatibility reasons.
 Pip is too much (read tightly) coupled to the python version/interpreter it is installed with for us to support having pip as a rez package.
-We just can't garantee that pip can be install once in a central way and work with multiple different python version, and potentially different implementations.
+We just can't guarantee that pip can be install once in a central way and work with multiple different python version, and potentially different implementations.